USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch13_WRF-CMAQ.md

    directory.

 - Note:
-   1. You might need to edit the IOAPI and MPI paths in configure.wrf base on the location of those two libraries on your system.
+   1. You might need to edit the I/O API and MPI paths in configure.wrf base on the location of those two libraries on your system.

    2. You can also replace the netCDF link with explicit netCDF path under